 Plastic Die Engineering

-The skilled practitioner needs excellent levels of skill in numeracy, hand and machining skill, polishing, assembling, testing and troubleshooting.
+A plastic die engineer needs high levels of skill in numeracy, hand and machining skills, polishing, assembling, testing, and troubleshooting.

 The WorldSkills Standards Specification specifies the knowledge, understanding and specific skills that underpin international best practice in technical and vocational performance.
 It should reflect a shared global understanding of what the associated work role(s) or occupation(s) represent for industry and business.